Continuous Variable Quantum Key Distribution with Single Quadrature Measurement at Arbitrary Reference Frame: Arbitrary rotation in measurement frame of reference

-Since $\theta$ is unknown to Eve, an IR attack will not be successful as the interception would increase the variance when Bob measures (see section \ref{sec:disc}).
+Since $\theta_{\text{Bob}}$ is unknown to Eve, an IR attack will not be successful, as the interception would increase the variance with a high probability, when Bob measures.
 Thus the excess noise induced by the attack would lead to termination of the protocol.
-Consider Eve's attack via entangled cloner, wherein she entangles her probe with mode-2 of the TMSV sent by Alice to Bob.
-The covariance matrix of her entangling cloner can be described by,
+Here we consider Eve's collective attack via an entangled cloner, wherein she entangles her probe with mode-2 of the TMSVS sent by Alice to Bob.
+Eve's cloner could be n-mode, and use one of the modes to entangle with mode-2.
+However, this can be reduced to Eve using a TMSVS and using one of the modes to entangle, due to monogamy of entanglement.
+Thus we consider Eve's TMSVS and the covariance matrix of her entangling cloner, similar to that of Alice-Bob in Eq. (\ref{eq:ABcov2}), is